COVID-stricken Anchorage wins court ruling in diner dispute

 “We have so much support we are absolutely blown away and we feel your love!” the diner said in a Facebook post on Thursday.
 A handful of other restaurants followed Kriner's example, and the city has sued a second diner.

-The spread of COVID-19 in Alaska, which seemed to be in check, surged in midsummer.
-Anchorage, home to about 40 percent of Alaskans, now accounts for more than half of the state's 4,200-plus confirmed cases.
-Nearly 86% of Anchorage's hospital beds were occupied as of Friday, state data showed, and city officials say medical services are on the brink of being overwhelmed.
+The spread of COVID-19 in Alaska, which seemed to be in check, climbed in midsummer.
+Anchorage, home to about 40% of Alaskans, now accounts for more than half of the state's 4,200-plus confirmed cases.
+Nearly 86% of Anchorage’s hospital beds were occupied as of Friday, state data showed, and city officials say medical services are on the brink of being overwhelmed.
 Anchorage hospitals serve patients from across the state.

 Tourism to Alaska remains hard hit.
 The first and only Alaska cruise ship of the season was forced to return to its port in Juneau, the state capital, earlier this week because a passenger came down with COVID-19.